 - Rigging kits: Like cars need wheels, outriggers need rigging kits to connect the fishing lines to the poles.
 Basic kits are cheaper and contain monofilament line, shock cord and glass eye, swivels and crimps.
 Higher priced kits contain more sophisticated components such as stainless steel snaps, premium release clips or snubbers with swivels to replace glass eyes.

 Outriggers are practical accessories for near- or offshore trolling.
-They help cover a larger fishing area with more lines and they improve the chances for making a catch.
+They help cover a larger fishing area with more lines and they improve the chances of making a catch.
 The poles are attached to the boat’s deck, cabin or gunwale with mounts that accommodate a variety of preferences and boat designs.
 Fixed poles require adjustable mounts for swinging them outboard into trolling position and bringing them into a straight-back and horizontal position inboard for storage and running.
 Longer poles cover more area but are more cumbersome to handle and store.
 They also can be disruptive to the weight balance of small boats and narrow skiffs.
 We recommend telescoping poles as a versatile alternative because they can be retracted for passing under bridges and stow more easily.
 Fiberglass poles have less rigidity than aluminum but are lighter, which makes them more suitable for small boats, and they fit tighter budgets.